sweattep/modern_quotes/README.md

 >By design, ChatGPT aspires to be the most mediocre web content you can imagine

 >I'd taken to calling myself a 'digital garbageman' for a time, because that's essentially what I was.
 I had some corp jobs, and it was mostly cleaning up other peoples' code.
 I said it tongue-in-cheek, but I did feel that way, and eventually left corporate work to hang out my own shingle.

+>tax systems designed to force the population into the labor market through debt

+>Someone with nothing to sell but his or her body cannot in any sense by considered a genuinely free agent